Our Commitment To You

 Our Best Practices and Mitigation Measures

-We strive to make our activities compatible with the surrounding community and use various mitigation techniques to reduce the temporary impacts associated with development.
+We know our work can affect the surrounding community, so we make it a priority to be good neighbors.
+That means using a variety of mitigation techniques to reduce the temporary impacts that come with development.
 Our team designs each location after careful consideration of the area’s specific attributes.
-Although some of our operations are conducted 24/7, we aim to minimize non-essential work during the night.
-For each well pad, we deploy the following strategies to mitigate possible impacts including:
+While we operate some development and construction facilities 24/7, we actively work to minimize disruptions as much as possible.
+For each well pad, we deploy the following strategies to mitigate possible impacts, including:

 AIR QUALITY